 A man on a flight from Dubai to Kozhikode in India jumped on the food cart and “nestled in” with the snacks, and became aggressive with flight staff and his fellow passengers when he was asked to move.
 The bizarre incident, which took place on an IndiGo flight, caused the pilot to divert the plane to Mumbai, where the man was escorted from the plane by police.

-The flight was going from Newark to Denver.
+A flight was going from Newark to Denver.
 A man seated in 12B was using a Knee Defender to stop the woman in front of her from reclining while he used his laptop.
 The flight attendant asked him to remove the device and he refused, so the woman in 11B stood up, turned around and threw a cup of water at him.
 This caused the pilot to divert and make an emergency landing in Chicago, while the 2 passengers were unloaded.

 Houston, We Have A Problem

-An American Airlines flight from Los Angeles to New York had to make an emergency landing in Kansas City because a passenger on board wouldn’t stop singing Whitney Houston’s “I Will Always Love You” at the top of her voice.
+An American Airlines flight from Los Angeles to New York had to make an emergency landing in Kansas City because a passenger wouldn’t stop singing Whitney Houston’s “I Will Always Love You” at the top of her voice.
 She apparently began her “performance” shortly after takeoff and continued until the pilot decided to make the unexpected diversion about halfway through the flight.
 And yep, she was still singing even while she was being removed from the plane.
 How do you get to Carnegie Hall?
 Practice, practice, practice.

 A Poopado (Poonami?)

-A British Airways flight from Heathrow to Dubai was forced to turn around about 30 minutes after takeoff due to a phantom pooper who “decorated” the inside of the cubicle and left a smell so horrible that the pilot called a meeting of cabin crew to determine how they would deal with the situation.
+A British Airways flight from Heathrow to Dubai was forced to turn around about 30 minutes after takeoff due to a phantom pooper who “decorated” the inside of the lavatory and left a smell so horrible that the pilot called a meeting of cabin crew to determine how they would deal with the situation.
 Yeah.
 Ew.

 Insane!
 Our BA flight to Dubai returned back to Heathrow because of a smelly poo in the toilet!
 15hrs until next flight… #britishairways